 IDX periodically reviews the carrying value of its long-lived assets, including property and equipment, for impairment whenever events or circumstances indicate that the carrying amount of such assets may not be fully recoverable.
-For long-lived assets to be held and used, impairments are recognized when the carrying amount of a long-lived asset group is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset group.
+For long-lived assets to be held and used, impairments are recognized when the carrying amount of a long-lived asset group is not recoverable and exceeds fair value.
+The carrying amount of a long-lived asset group is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset group.
 An impairment loss is measured as the amount by which the carrying amount of a long-lived asset group exceeds its fair value.
 No impairment losses were recognized for the period January 1, 2022, to August 3, 2022, and nine months ended September 30, 2021.
 IDX recognized no impairment losses for the period July 1, 2022, to August 3, 2022, and three months ended September 30, 2021.